jomartin-999/spring-boot-for-vmware-gemfire/docs/data-serialization.md

-- Separates type metadata from the data itself, streamlining the bytes during transfer.
-VMware GemFire maintains a type registry that stores type metadata about the objects serialized with PDX.
+- Separates type metadata from the data itself, streamlining the bytes during transfer. [vmware-gemfire-name] maintains a type registry that stores type metadata about the objects serialized with PDX.

 - Supports versioning as your application domain types evolve.
 It is